 Toxic epidermal necrolysis is a life-threatening skin disorder.
 It causes skin tissue to die, resulting in skin blistering and peeling.
-It is most often caused by a medicine reaction.
-A milder form of the disorder is known as Stevens-Johnson syndrome.
+It's most often caused by a medicine reaction.
+A milder form of the disorder where it has not spread as far is known as Stevens-Johnson syndrome.

 What causes toxic epidermal necrolysis in a child?

 The condition is most often triggered in the first 8 weeks of using a new medicine.
 It may be caused by medicines for: